Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR

-Successful examples of the microstructure imaging paradigm include Diffusion Tensor Imaging (DTI) \cite{le2001diffusion}, the Neurite Orientation Dispersion and Density Imaging (NODDI) \cite{zhang2012noddi} and the White Matter Tract Integrity (WMTI) \cite{fieremans2011white} to characterise the diffusion of water within white matter (WM), revealing insight into the structure of axonal bundle tracks and other anatomical features, such as axon diameter \cite{alexander2010orientationally, veraart2020noninvasive}, opening new and exciting opportunities in the field of neuroscience.
+Successful examples of the microstructure imaging paradigm include Neurite Orientation Dispersion and Density Imaging (NODDI) \cite{zhang2012noddi} and the White Matter Tract Integrity (WMTI) \cite{fieremans2011white} to characterise the diffusion of water within WM, revealing insight into the structure of axonal bundle tracks and other anatomical features, such as axon diameter \cite{alexander2010orientationally, veraart2020noninvasive}.

-Following the success of dMRI in WM, there has been a significant increase in interest in its application in GM, with the hopes of characterizing the cellular morphology within the brain in vivo.
-So far, dMRI has been used to differentiate different areas of cortical grey matter and reveal laminar structure within grey matter \cite{assaf2019imaging}.
-Great effort has been made to develop also models to better describe the diffusion signal within GM and reveal anatomical information about the microstructure, such as the Soma And Neurite Density Imaging (SANDI) \cite{palombo2020sandi} to characterize soma and neurite density, the Neurite EXchange Imaging (NEXI) \cite{jelescu2022neurite} and the Standard Mmodel with EXchange (SMEX) \cite{olesen2022diffusion} to characterize the water permeative exchange between neurites and extracellular space, and combinations of these, such as SANDI with exchange (SANDIx) \cite{olesen2022diffusion}.
+Building on the success of dMRI in WM, there has been growing interest in applying it to GM to characterize cellular morphology in vivo\cite{jespersen2007modeling, komlosh2007Detection, shemesh2012Accurate, truong2014Cortical, palombo2020sandi, jelescu2022neurite, olesen2022diffusion}. dMRI has already been used to distinguish different cortical regions and reveal laminar structures within GM \cite{assaf2019imaging}.
+Significant effort has been made to develop also models to better describe the diffusion signal within GM and reveal anatomical information about the microstructure, such as the Soma And Neurite Density Imaging (SANDI) \cite{palombo2020sandi} to characterize soma and neurite density, the Neurite EXchange Imaging (NEXI) \cite{jelescu2022neurite} and the Standard Model with EXchange (SMEX) \cite{olesen2022diffusion} to characterize the water permeative exchange between neurites and extracellular space, and combinations of these, such as SANDI with exchange (SANDIx) \cite{olesen2022diffusion}.

-While substantial effort has been made to design, validate, and translate to clinics biophysical models for WM microstructure imaging \cite{alexander2019imaging, jelescu2017design, novikov2019quantifying}, the GM counterpart is lagging.
-This is due to the greater complexity of the tissue, which renders the design of biophysical models for GM microstructure imaging more challenging \cite{jelescu2020challenges}.
+While substantial effort has been made to design, validate, and translate to clinics biophysical models for WM \cite{alexander2019imaging, jelescu2017design, novikov2019quantifying}, the GM counterpart is lagging.
+This disparity stems from the greater complexity of the tissue, which renders the design of biophysical models for GM microstructure imaging more challenging \cite{jelescu2020challenges}.